 SCED not having enough energy available to execute successfully.

-When Off-Line Generation Resource providing Non-Spin are the only reasonable option available to the Operator for resolving local issues.
+When Off-Line Generation Resource(s) and/or Load Resource(s) that are not Controllable Load Resource(s) providing Non-Spin are the only reasonable option(s) available to the Operator for resolving local issues.